 Who are The Prairie Scholars?

-The Prairie Scholars: Husband and wife team, Andy and Jessica Eppler perform together blending Andy’s poetic Texas folk with Jessica’s driving and haunting rock melodies.
-Honest, aggressive and passionate The Prairie Scholars document in their music a journey out of the flatlands and into the shadowy world in search of a home.
+Honest, aggressive and passionate The Prairie Scholars document in their music a journey out of the flatlands and into the world in search of a home.
 Jessica, a Sweetwater, TX native, moved to Levelland, TX upon enrolling at South Plains College.
 She quickly earned the respect of her peers with her captivating songwriting and classically inspired musicality.
-While at school she met Andy who had also been making a name for himself as a prolific songwriter by incessant recording and performing in nearby Lubbock, his hometown.
+While at school she met Andy who had also been making a name for himself as a prolific songwriter by incessant recording and performing in nearby Lubbock, his birthplace.
 Soon the two were married and began producing material.
-Andy released four solo albums (There is No Underground 2007, Dark Places 2008, Disease in the Heartland 2009, Long and Lonesome Way 2011), which gained him not only a hearty following of keen thinkers and art lovers but also glowing international reviews.
-Jessica performed in the band Clandestine Amigo in venues all over the south plains and finally released a live recording in 2009 (Clandestine Amigo).
-They began recording and performing together in 2010 as The Prairie Scholars and have released several collections: Strangers in the Modern Era (2010), Live Wires (2010), The Wasteland Ramble (2012), Live Wires II (2013) and Wasted Tracks (2013).
+In 2009 they packed their bags and moved to lovely Longmont, CO.
+In Longmont, The Prairie Scholars found a community that was supportive and encouraging which made making the art much easier.
+Since moving to Longmont, The Prairie Scholars and have released several collections: Strangers in the Modern Era (2010), Live Wires (2010), The Wasteland Ramble (2012), Live Wires II (2013), Wasted Tracks (2013) and 100 Year Flood (2013).